-Ms. Lent was named by SportsBusiness Journal as a 2016 Power Player in sports law and was named to their 2013 Forty Under Forty list, in addition to being named in Lawdragon 500 Leading Lawyers in America.
+Ms. Lent was named by SportsBusiness Journal as a 2016 Power Player in sports law and was named to their 2013 Forty Under Forty list, in addition to being named in Lawdragon 500 Leading Lawyers in America and The Best Lawyers in America.
 She also was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business 2018.

 In the antitrust litigation area, Ms. Lent has handled litigations involving price-fixing, group boycotts, monopolization, other restraints of trade and class actions.
 She represented Pfizer Inc. in a class action alleging monopolization with respect to the drug Neurontin.
 Other representations include, among others, Actavis plc in class actions alleging anticompetitive reverse payment settlements regarding branded drugs Lidoderm and Actos; The Vitol Group in class actions alleging price-fixing and market manipulation of North Brent Sea Crude Oil; Ainsworth Lumber Company in an antitrust class action alleging price-fixing in the Oriented Strand Board industry; NewYork-Presbyterian Hospital in a putative antitrust class action brought by resident physicians; International Paper Company in an antitrust class action alleging price-fixing; and IASIS Healthcare in an antitrust action challenging a series of exclusive contracts.